SolaceDev/solace-integration-test-support/README.md

 ##### Upgrading

-Just update `solace.integration.test.support.version` to point to the version that you want to use then do a `mvn install`.
+Just update `solace.integration.test.support.version` to point to the version that you want to use then do a `./mvnw install`.

 If you had correctly followed the setup steps, this will auto-magically update and install this submodule.